realmar/irc-pasty/README.md

 Compatibility
 -------------
-The pasty command line interface is compatible with UNIX-like operating systems (Linux, Mac OS) as well as with windows.
+Pasty can be used by any modern web browser.
+The command line interface is compatible with UNIX-like operating systems (Linux, Mac OS) as well as with windows.
 Although the pasty server is designed to run only in UNIX-like operating systems.
 (I may add windows support later)

 Deployment
 ----------